We’ve made it to the final piece of this series on homeschooling highschool! I hope…

 Why Deschooling is a Critical Start to Your Homeschool Journey

 Feeling strong in your decision, you Google “homeschool curriculum” and watch as the thousands of options scroll before your eyes.
 Overwhelmed, you find some Facebook groups and start asking questions.

-You’re sure this new adventure waits for your family and you just want to get started.
-It’s so exciting and you want so badly for your babe to start some serious learning, some serious bonding, with you as her guide.
+You’re sure this new homeschooling adventure waits for your family and you just want to get started.
+It’s so exciting and you want so badly for your child to start some serious learning, some serious bonding, with you as her guide.

 How can this be right?

 It’s October and we haven’t even started!
 We’re already behind in our homeschool!

 You want to do the absolute best, but your child’s education is at stake and the fear of doing her harm is a powerful fear that you hold.

 I remember these days very well and when I pulled my daughter out of school, the same fears gripped me.
 But education is also your ally and it can help you break the fear-chains and move forward with confidence and certainty.

 What is Deschooling?